pghvlaans/yalpack/README.md

 		binaries checked by liblist.

 Any and all of the target directories (including /tmp for the original "install" destination) can be changed by editing the shell scripts in `/sbin` or
 `/usr/bin`.
-Please ensure that these variables match across each script.
+See "Customization" for details and ensure that any edits are consistent.